nadiamariduena/python-intro-2024-privat/z_PYENV_installing.md

  - red underline due to packages not being installed in the environment

- -  later on i will discover that not only this type of red underline appears because the packages are not well installed but also because even if the packages are installed, the **Pylint** will
+ -  later on i will discover that not only this type of red underline appears because the packages are not well installed but also because even if the packages are installed, 🔴 the **Pylint** will recognize other type of issues (so here the pylint is not the bad guy but the good one, its only telling you that something is wrong [Pylint-errs](./z_PYlint-errs.md)  )

 ```python